 You can perform the following certificate tasks:

-•Export: Exports the current certificate from within Patch for SCCM.
+•Export: Exports the current certificate from within Patch for MEM.
 For security, the certificate is exported without the private key.
-After exporting the certificate you will distribute it to your clients and to your infrastructure machines (e.g. other machines that run the Patch for SCCM plug-in, downstream WSUS servers, and Windows Update clients).
+After exporting the certificate you will distribute it to your clients and to your infrastructure machines (e.g. other machines that run the Patch for MEM plug-in, downstream WSUS servers, and Windows Update clients).
 This is necessary in order for the machines to receive locally published updates.

 •Import: Imports a code signing certificate that was created by a Certificate Authority (CA).
 A secure connection is required in order to import a certificate.